pymc-devs/pytensor/doc/glossary.rst

         (such as :term:`constant` and :term:`shared variable <shared variable>` the storage is not internal.

     Shared Variable
         A :term:`Variable` whose value may be shared between multiple functions.
-See :func:`shared <shared.shared>` and :func:`aesara.function <function.function>`.
+See :func:`shared <shared.shared>` and :func:`pytensor.function <function.function>`.

-    aesara.function
+    pytensor.function
-        The interface for Aesara's compilation from symbolic expression graphs to callable objects.
+        The interface for Pytensor's compilation from symbolic expression graphs to callable objects.
 See :func:`function.function`.

     Type